 The Tiny Country with the Big Heart – Malawi

-Although Malawi is a small country relative to African standards, this is often its appeal as it welcomes those looking for a relaxing holiday in a beautifully unspoiled part of the world.
+Although Malawi is a small country relative to African standards, this is often its appeal as it welcomes those looking for a relaxing holiday in a beautiful unspoilt part of the world.

 It is well-known for its smiling, friendly people.
 Most importantly, it is known for its extraordinary freshwater lake, Lake Malawi, which dominates this landlocked country.
-The clear waters and tranquil islands provide the perfect, laid-back beach holiday; whilst Malawi’s 11 national parks and wildlife reserves offer activities like hiking, mountain biking, and bird-watching.
+The clear waters and tranquil islands provide the perfect, laid-back beach holiday.
+Whilst Malawi’s 11 national parks and wildlife reserves offer activities like game-viewing, hiking, mountain biking, and bird-watching.

 Here are 8 reasons to visit “the warm heart of Africa”…